how do you make a sauce less spicy?

 Tips and Tricks for Adjusting Spice Levels During Cooking

 Monitoring and adjusting the spice level during cooking is crucial for achieving the perfect flavor profile.
-Start by tasting the sauce regularly to understand how flavors develop and to identify if it needs more or less heat (How to make a perfect sauce).
+Start by tasting the sauce regularly to understand how flavors develop and to identify if it needs more or less heat.

 If the sauce is too spicy, consider adding dairy such as a splash of cream or a spoonful of yogurt.
 These ingredients contain casein, which binds to capsaicin and helps neutralize the heat.
 For increasing spice, add chili, hot sauce, or spices in small increments, tasting after each addition.